 And while a number of firms and businesses – Avature included – have managed to successfully transition to a full capacity “work from home” model, recent layoffs highlight the especially precarious nature of contingent employment in these extraordinary times.
 Given the transient, per-project model of the modern gig economy, it’s no surprise that contingent workers (i.e., 40 percent of the global workforce) were the first demographic to truly feel the financial squeeze of social distancing and shelter-in-place orders.

-And yet, what is rather startling – particularly from a HCM perspective – is the sheer number of top-tier, expertly skilled and highly specialized consultants that are now suddenly swimming free in the open ocean of contingent talent.
+And yet, what is rather startling – particularly from a HCM perspective – is the sheer number of top-tier, expertly skilled and highly specialized contingent workers that are now suddenly swimming free in the open ocean of the gig economy.

 In any crisis, it’s both easy and understandable to focus on mitigating losses in the here and now.
 Nevertheless, the COVID-19 crisis, like all crises, will eventually subside.
-Hiring freezes from March and April will thaw, and top firms will again be in need of highly skilled consultants with subject matter expertise.
-Considering that 77 percent of CEOs see the availability of key talent as the biggest threat to their business, now is the time for Managed Service Providers (MSPs) and Recruitment Process Outsourcers (RPOs) to preemptively get ahead of demand and focus on winning the war for what was previously untouchable talent.
+Hiring freezes from March and April will thaw, and top firms will again be in need of highly skilled contingent workers with subject matter expertise.
+Considering that 77 percent of CEOs see the availability of key talent as the biggest threat to their business, now is the time for Managed Service Providers (MSPs) and Recruitment Process Outsourcers (RPOs) to preemptively get ahead of demand with respect to contingent labor sourcing.

-This article will provide a high-level overview of two, ROI-driven best practices for developing and optimizing talent pools while we patiently wait for the post-COVID-19 contingent worker boom.
+This article will provide a high-level overview of two, ROI-driven best practices optimizing contingent recruiting (i.e., developing and optimizing talent pools) while we patiently wait for the post-COVID-19 contingent worker boom.